vascoliveira2511/DoneWithIt/README.md

 Use the Expo Go app to scan the QR code or launch it in your emulator.

-## 📸 Screenshots

-_Add screenshots here if you'd like to show off the app interface._

 ## 📂 Folder Structure

 ```